Welcome to Ashford Astronomical Society...

 What else do you need?
 A welcoming and friendly Astronomy Society to guide you along of course!

-A group of AAS members will soon be hot-footing it to help the pilgrims hospice by doing a sponsored fire walk!
-Anita, Mark, Abbey, Jim, Aimee and Steve will soon be performing this feat (feet?) in order to raise money for the hospice and the wonderful work done there.
-If you want to help them to raise their target, please visit
+A group of AAS members recently helped the pilgrims hospice by doing a sponsored fire walk!
+Anita, Mark, Abbey, Jim, Aimee and Steve estimate that their total (including offline donations and sponsorships) might reach £2,000 but it’s not too late if you want to help them to increase their fundraising!
+To donate, please visit